meilisearch/documentation/reference/api/synonyms.md

 _Child route of the [settings route](/reference/api/settings.md)._

 `Synonyms` is an object containing words and their respective synonyms.
-A synonym in Meilisearch is considered equal to its associated word in a search query.
+A synonym in MeiliSearch is considered equal to its associated word in a search query.

 Synonyms can also be updated directly through the [global settings route](/reference/api/settings.md#update-settings) along with the other settings.